aetperf/aetperf.github.io/_posts/2019-06-12-GPU-Analytics_Ep-3,-Apply-a-function-to-the-rows-of-a-dataframe.md

 ## Reduced comparison on Google Colab

 Now let us run the apply row functions on [Google Colab](https://colab.research.google.com/).
 This section is inspired by this post: [Run RAPIDS on Google Colab — For Free](https://medium.com/rapids-ai/run-rapids-on-google-colab-for-free-1617ac6323a8).
-Basically you just need to copy the notebook file to your Google drive.
+Basically you just need to copy the notebook file to your Google drive since we are generating all the data within the notebook.

 First we make sure to use a graphics processing unit by setting *Edit > Notebook settings > Hardware accelerator to GPU*.
 We can see that the available GPU is actually a recent one: Tesla T4 (Turing) with 15GB of memory: